Common reasons for medical device recalls

 Certainly, we’ve seen several years of an increase in product recalls, including medical device recalls and PPE recalls.
 There are signs that increases in recalls related to the pandemic may be levelling out, as of mid-2022.
 Yet as with all things relating to the pandemic, unpredictability remains.

-Resources for Quality Managers in GMP industries
+Resources for Medical Device Quality Managers

 Visit the FDA’s list of Medicine Shortages.